Local air quality

 European obligations based on exposures to residents (not roadside levels)

-How we monitoring air pollution
+How we monitor air pollution

 We carry out non automatic monitoring within the district using diffusion tubes.
 Information on diffusion tubes